kaio-lord/skiovox-helper/README.md

 Once installed, open a new tab to see the extension's homepage.

 ## Features
-- Fixes most shortcut functionality within the exploit
+- Restores most chromeOS functionality within the kiosk app.
 - Allows for resizing and dragging of windows
 - Makes it easier to add Google accounts and use the Web Store within the exploit
 - Fixes functionality of some Google logins on webpages